RosarioRu/bakery-project/README.md

 ## Setup/Installation Requirements

-* _Clone repository from Github and save a copy on own computer_
+* _Clone repository from Github and save a copy on own computer._

-* _If saving repository remotely, make an initial commit pushing ONLY your .gitignore file so bin/ and obj/ directories are not pushed_
+* _If saving repository remotely, make an initial commit pushing ONLY your .gitignore file so bin/ and obj/ directories are not pushed._

 * _Ensure you have C# and .NET installed by running the command [dotnet --version] in your terminal.
-If the response is not a version number, install .NET from Microsoft website_
+If the response is not a version number, install .NET from Microsoft website._

-* _Navigate to the Bakery directory in the project and run the command [dotnet build]_
+* _Navigate to the Bakery directory in the project and run the command [dotnet build]._

-* _While still in the Bakery subdirectory, run te command [dotnet run] to run the console application._
+* _While still in the Bakery subdirectory, run the command [dotnet run] to run the console application._

 ## Known Bugs